moduloTech/kaze_client/README.md

 ## Code of Conduct

-Everyone interacting in the LastbillClient project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/moduloTech/lastbill_client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the KazeClient project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/moduloTech/kaze_client/blob/master/CODE_OF_CONDUCT.md).